ieb/UltrasonicAntifouling/README.md

+# Ultrasonic Antifouling Mk2.

+My Mk1 unit finally failed after 4 years contnuous permanently on.
+It was only restarted when there were powercuts on shorepower.
+If failed because of salt getting onto the back of the board causing a short which blew the Arduino.
+Rather than fix, I decided to build Mk2.
+This time its taken 2 weeks of evenings.
+Last time too months.

+The design is much simpler.
+It uses the PWM output of the Atmel328p Timer1 running off a 16MHz 5V pro mini with no pre-scaler.
+The MOSFET drivers are still used over driving the MOSFETs from logic levels, but there is not precise frequency generator the variable power is simplified to run in 3 states depending on input voltage.
+Anything over 13.7 runs at high power consumption.
+13.7 to 12 at half power consumption.
+Below 12 the 328p goes into a sleep mode drawing 20mA until the supply voltage returns.

+This time, rather than driving 6 channels from a single Ardiono I am dedicating an Ardiono Pro Mini to each channel, and putting each in their own IP67 sealed box, with a thermally coupled external heatsink.
+This eliminates 600V high frequency being routed round the boat, which never felt right.

 # Variable Frequency Ultrasound generator

 This code generated 2 complementary square waves to drive MOSFETS to produce untrasound output.
 It will operate from about 200Hz to 250KHz with PWM 0-100% and deadtime control in microseconds.